Battle of Martinique (1780): Battle

 The fleets began manoeuvring for the advantage of the weather gage on the morning of 17 April.
 By 8:45, Rodney had reached a position to the windward of de Guichen, in a relatively close formation.
 To escape the danger to his rear, de Guichen ordered his line to wear and sail to the north, stringing out the line in the process.
 This forced Rodney to go through another series of manoeuvres to regain his position, which he did by late morning.
 At this point, he hoped to engage the rear and centre of de Guichen's elongated line, concentrating his power to maximize damage there before de Guichen's van could join the action.
 The signal that Rodney issued was for each ship to engage the appropriate ship it was paired with according to the disposition of the two fleets.
 He issued this signal with the understanding that his captains would execute it in the context of signals given earlier in the day that the enemy's rear was the target of the attack.

 Unfortunately for the British, Robert Carkett (the commander of the lead ship HMS Stirling Castle) either misunderstood the signal or had forgotten the earlier one, and moved ahead to engage de Guichen's van; he was followed by the rest of Rodney's fleet, and the two lines ended up engaging ship to ship.

-View of the battle by Thomas Luny.

 Thanks to the orderly fashion in which de Guichen's subordinate squadron-commanders dealt with the crisis, especially the third-in-command Comte de Grasse's rapid closing-up of the battle-line, de Guichen managed to extricate himself from a difficult situation and instead turn a narrow defeat to a drawn battle, although his and Marquis de Bouillé's objective to attack and seize Jamaica was thwarted.
 During the battle, both Rodney's Sandwich passed through the French line of ships, and was heavily engaged by the Couronne, Triomphant, and Fendant, for the next hour and a half before the French ships disengaged.